 - Lists From Online Purchases

 The marketer has a list of email addresses from customers who have purchased products from them in the past.
-They want to email them but instead of asking purchasers to join their email marketing list, they just add them and send.
+They want to email them but instead of asking purchasers to join their audience, they just add them and send.

 - Trade Show or Third Party Lists

 When a marketer exhibits at a trade show or sponsored event, they receive a list of attendee email addresses.
-Rather than ask the attendees to join their mailing list, they assume they have permission and send.
+Rather than ask the attendees to join their audience, they assume they have permission and send.

 - Fish Bowls and Business Cards

 People drop their business cards in a bowl to enter a drawing for a prize.
-This can seem like a common sense list collection technique, but entering a drawing doesn't qualify as giving permission to receive emails.
+This can seem like a common sense audience building technique, but entering a drawing doesn't qualify as giving permission to receive emails.

 - Purchased or Rented Lists

-The marketer purchased or rented members' email addresses from an organization, then added them to their list without getting permission first.
+The marketer purchased or rented members' email addresses from an organization, then added them to their audience without getting permission first.

 Ways to Prevent Abuse Reports